FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: Discussion

-Sampling-based approaches have two main shortcomings: \textit{(i)} a thorough uncertainty quantification requires storing a tremendous amount of scenarios, which can be limited by memory capacity --- \citeA{beusch2022emission} require an ensemble of 9 millions emulations; \textit{(ii)} it reduces the statistical representation of uncertainty to summary statistics such as the mean, standard deviation or quantiles.
+In addition, beyond particular modelling objectives, sampling-based approaches have two main shortcoming from a purely technical perspective: \textit{(i)} a thorough uncertainty quantification requires storing a tremendous amount of scenarios, which can be limited by memory capacity --- \citeA{beusch2022emission} require an ensemble of 9 million emulations; \textit{(ii)} it reduces the statistical representation of uncertainty to summary statistics such as the mean, standard deviation or quantiles.
 In contrast, having a closed-form expression for the posterior distribution with GPs allows to analytically conduct probabilistic studies using the full probability density, and additionally draw samples, if needed.

-Finally, having access to the probability density expression allows to evaluate the likelihoods of observations.
+Finally, having access to the probability density expression allows to evaluate the likelihood of observations.
 This can critically be used as a maximisation objective to tune the model parameters against observations, but also in the context of Bayesian optimisation routines to find optimal emission trajectories to meet climate goals.

+Because of the technical convenience that GP-based approaches display, and the richer structural uncertainty of sampling-based approaches, we argue that rather than opposing them, the two paradigms should be viewed as complementary.
+Namely, endeavours to formulate a hierarchical Bayesian model that both places priors over the SCM parameters and uses a FaIRGP backbone are promising directions to simultaneously address many sources of uncertainty while retaining some technical advantages of working with GPs.